-The following are basic vaporizer design considerations dealing with the location and duration of operation of ambient air vaporizers.
-Certainly other considerations must also be reviewed, such as electrical/fuel requirements and availability of land or real estate, proximity to roads, walkways, driveways and occupied businesses or housing.
+The following are basic vaporizer design considerations when dealing with the issues of location and duration of operation of ambient air vaporizers.
+Other considerations also must be reviewed, such as electrical/fuel requirements, availability of land or real estate, proximity to roads, walkways, driveways and occupied businesses or housing.